Ketones In Urine During Pregnancy: Causes And Prevention

 • If you are showing trace amounts of ketones and if they are due to vomiting or changes in diet, then it would resolve on its own.

-• But if your blood glucose levels indicate gestational diabetes, then your doctor might prescribe some dietary changes or insulin during pregnancy.
+• If your blood glucose levels indicate gestational diabetes, your doctor might prescribe some dietary changes or metformin drugs and insulin during pregnancy (7).

 Monitoring ketone levels and consulting your healthcare provider regularly is essential to help prevent complications.